Nafis71/DoctorBabu/README.md

 ---
 # Doctor Babu
-Doctor Babu is an Android telemedicine software that allows you to make video calls, schedule consultations, and set prescription reminders.
-You can upload your reports and medications.
-You can buy medication from Doctor Babu, upload a prescription, or use Doctor Babu's saved prescription.
-You can also identify your symptoms, and the app will utilise AI to tell you what's causing them and which doctor you should see.
+Doctor Babu allows medical professionals and patients to schedule appointments and communicate one-on-one via online video calls.
+Users can also purchase prescriptions online by selecting a specific pharmaceutical from a large database of medications, uploading a prescription, or using doctorBabu's saved prescription.
+Obtain e-prescriptions and set medication alerts.
+This telemedicine software uses AI to help users identify an ailment based on the symptoms they describe.